snehabalotia039-beep/Global-AI-Salaries-EDA/README.md

 Install the required libraries:

 pip install -r requirements.txt
-▶️ How to Run
-Clone or download the repository.
-Open Global_AI_Salaries_EDA.ipynb in Google Colab or Jupyter Notebook.
-Ensure the dataset (Global_AI_Salaries.csv) is in the same directory.
-Run all notebook cells sequentially.
-📊 Results

 Successfully performed Exploratory Data Analysis.
 Identified salary trends across multiple employee categories.
 Analyzed the impact of experience level, company size, and employment type.